What It Takes to Prove Wrongful Termination

 Leah VanLandschoot

-Gather Evidence to Bolster Your Case of Wrongful Termination
+Gathering Evidence of Wrongful Termination

-Unlawful termination disputes inevitably involve a lot of allegations.
-Both Kalmanowitz and VanLandschoot recommend keeping track of the circumstances preceding your firing.
 “The most important step to take if you think you are being mistreated is to make a formal complaint to human resources,” says VanLandschoot.
 “Complain to HR as soon as you feel you are being targeted.”
 You don’t want to be the only one who possesses evidence of improper termination.

-Additionally, “temporal proximity is very important in a wrongful termination claim,” says VanLandschoot.
+Additionally, “Temporal proximity is very important in a wrongful termination claim,” says VanLandschoot.
 That means the time between engaging in protected conduct and being fired must be reasonable.

 Some [claims] are resolved by informal negotiation or a more formal mediation process.
 Some might lead to litigation.
 Some might be settled prior to litigation, and some might settle once litigation commences… It is important to call an attorney because [statutes of limitations] vary so widely.
 Failure to meet one can be fatal to your claim.